MediaComem/survey-pole-gare/README.md

 # README

+Survey-Pole-Gare is the survey used by the municipality of Lausanne to get feedback on the [Pole gare](http://pole-gare.ch/) urbanistic project from interested citizens.

 ## .env
 The `config/database.yml` `config/secrets.yml` files use environment variables for some config values.
 Each contributor must have a `.env` file in the app root with values for the following environment variables: